Automated video restoration

-Ideal for lossy compressed, digitally footage that was shot with a bigger lens in any genre.
+Ideal for lossy-compressed digital footage that was shot with a bigger lens in any genre.
 An example would be producing a full HD version from the master of a TV series stored in SD PAL Sony XDCAM format.

 - The input must be relatively clean for the best results.
 To reduce the effects of noise (which is a common problem), Pixop Denoiser can be applied as a preprocessing step.

 - The maximum output resolution is currently 1080 lines HD (1920x1080 pixels).
 If a UHD 4K version is desired, Pixop Super Resolution can be used in a two-step pipeline process to produce the final upscaled 4K version using the deeply restored HD as the input.

 - Minor variations in some colors in the output when compared to the input might be observed.

 - A very slight thinning of some objects as a result of the deblurring/deconvolution feature might be observed in certain cases.

 - Not suited for extremely low-bitrate video recorded from webcams, for example.

 - Magnification outside the 2x-3x range is not guaranteed to give good results.

 Expected runtime performance (frames per second (FPS) is stated as well as the time to process 1 hour of PAL video in parentheses):

 Note that these numbers assume H.264 encoding being used.
 Very CPU-intensive codecs like H.265 and/or extremely high bitrates will yield less performance.